httptoolkit/frida-interception-and-unpinning/README.md

 **This repo contains Frida scripts designed to do everything required for fully automated HTTPS MitM interception on mobile devices.**

-This set of scripts can be used all together, to handle interception, manage certificate trust & disabling certificate pinning & transparency checks, for MitM interception of HTTP(S) traffic on Android (iOS coming soon!) or they can be used and tweaked independently to hook just specific features.
+This set of scripts can be used all together, to handle interception, manage certificate trust & disable certificate pinning & transparency checks, for MitM interception of HTTP(S) traffic on Android and iOS, or they can be used and tweaked independently to hook just specific features.

 The scripts can automatically handle:

 * Redirection of traffic to an HTTP(S) proxy - modifying both system settings & directly redirecting all socket connections.
-* Injecting a given CA certificate into the system trust stores.
+* Injecting a given CA certificate into the system trust stores so they're trusted in connections by default.
-* Patching all known certificate pinning and certificate transparency tools to allow interception by the same CA certificate.
+* Patching many (all?) known certificate pinning and certificate transparency tools, to allow interception by your CA certificate even when this is actively blocked.
-* As a fallback: auto-detection of remaining pinning failures, to attempt auto-patching of obfuscated certificate pinning (in fully obfuscated apps, the first request may fail, but this will trigger additional patching so that all subsequent requests work correctly).
+* On Android, as a fallback: auto-detection of remaining pinning failures, to attempt auto-patching of obfuscated certificate pinning (in fully obfuscated apps, the first request may fail, but this will trigger additional patching so that all subsequent requests work correctly).

-To get started:
+## Android Getting Started Guide

 1. Start your MitM proxy (e.g. [HTTP Toolkit](https://httptoolkit.com/android/)), and set up your rooted Android device or emulator, connected to ADB.
 2. Find your MitM proxy's port (e.g. 8000) and its CA certificate in PEM format